Groot Marico

-Groot Marico is a hamlet in the North West Province of South Africa.
+Groot Marico is a hamlet on the N4 road in the North West Province of South Africa.
 The economy relies heavily on agriculture, mining and tourism.
 Groot Marico is named after the Marico River.

 Description

 The topography comprises dry bushveld with a climate that is ideal for cattle, maize, citrus fruit and tobacco.
 Open pit quarries in the area extract marble, slate and andalusite, with prospects of large-scale nickel mining on the banks of the Groot Marico river as well as the majority of the farms surrounding the hamlet having sparked a successful regional petition against such development.
 In 2016 a new diamond prospecting application was initiated, bringing a new round of local community objections and petitioning.

 The town was formed by the Voortrekkers in the 1850s and was only proclaimed in 1948.